bd808/graphite-graph-php/README.md

 Goals
 -----

-[Graphite][] provides several interfaces for creating graphs and dashboards, but one of its powerful design features is that it provides a [URL API][url-api] for generating graphs and retrieving raw data.
+[Graphite][] provides several interfaces for creating graphs and dashboards, but one of its powerful features is an [API][url-api] for generating graphs and retrieving raw data.
 This allows easy embedding of graphs in custom dashboards and other applications.

 The process of describing complex graphs is however cumbersome at best.
 Graphite_GraphBuilder attempts to reduce the complexity of embedding Graphite